HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 #### Using List defined resources subsets to be exported

-The previous sections are all that is defined by the FHIR Bulk Data extract specification, however one may choose to implement an additional parameter to permit the selection to also filter resources that are included in a specified list resource.
+The previous sections are all defined by the FHIR Bulk Data extract specification, however one may choose to implement an additional parameter to permit the selection to also filter resources that are included in a specified list resource.
 The approach is similar to the same capability defined by FHIR [http://hl7.org/fhir/search.html#list](http://hl7.org/fhir/search.html#list)

-This operation could be used by client applications such as a Primary Care System that want to only periodically update using this technique, solely using resources they currently have loaded in their "local directory" - an internal black book, which caches resources from previous searches to the system.
+This operation could be used by client applications such as a Primary Care System that want to update only periodically using this technique, solely using resources they currently have loaded in their "local directory" - an internal black book, which caches resources from previous searches to the system.

 ```
 GET [base]/$export?_type=Organization,Location,Practitioner,PractitionerRole,HealthcareService&_list=List/45